Art by Yusuf Bolukbasi

 Rizom-Lab’s new packing algorithm is extremely fast and highly utilises available UV space.
 It is also capable of grouping, locking, and stacking shells, and allows you to define properties on your shells independently.
 Also, it provides a plethora of options to orient and scale, as well as setting texel density on sais shells.

 Optimise is a stretch reducer that uses a distance-based stretch signal.
 It gives far better results than classical conformal methods such as ABF, LSCM or even authalic ones.
 Our clients have repeatedly stated that RizomUV has the best stretch reducer on the market.
 It is robust and adapted to badly tesselated NURBS meshes you often find in from models from the CAD industry.
-And like Unfold, Optimize considers defined constraints when it runs, to prevent the creation of overlaps and triangle flips.
+And like Unfold, Optimize considers defined constraints when it runs, either to conform to user-defined ones, or automaticaly added ones to prevent the creation of overlaps and triangle flips.

 The mesh input module has two modes: For best performance, one module uses the mesh input polygons with tesselation already done externally.
 The other option takes the mesh input polygons and does topology and mesh sanity checks.
 It is up to the API client to determine the best option.

 This part of the toolset is capable of segmenting meshes into smaller pieces called shells or islands, and to enable you to make the topology changes needed, so they all become editable items.
-All the following algorithms can be combined and provide the functionality to cut your mesh in a single API call:
+One of the main purpose is the possibility to generate UV maps fully automatically for baking applications, but the algorithms can also be used for semi-automatic mesh segmentation.
+Not only you'll get your UVs fast, but with a control on the maximum stretching and without overlaps nor triangle flips.
+All the following sub-tools can be combined and provide the functionality to cut your mesh in a single API call.

 Creates cuts like a tanner or hunter would by doing a single cut line which links mesh extremities.
 This is ideal for unwrapping organic models like bipeds, quadrupeds and trees.